The following is an excerpt from Practice Perspectives: Vault’s Guide to Legal Practice Areas.

-My practice is evenly split.
-50% of the time I represent companies who are seeking to finance themselves in the capital markets, and the remainder of my time is spent representing the financial institutions that provide the initial financing for such transactions.
+My practice is evenly split—50 percent of the time, I represent companies who are seeking to finance themselves in the capital markets, and the remainder of my time is spent representing the financial institutions that provide the initial financing for such transactions.

 My issuer clients vary across countries in Latin America and across sectors.
-As an example, in Mexico, I represent Volaris, the ultra-low-cost airline serving Mexico, the United States and Central America, and Industrias Bachoco, the leader in the Mexican poultry industry and one of the largest poultry producers globally.
+As an example, in Mexico, I represent Volaris—the ultra-low-cost airline serving Mexico, the U.S., and Central America—and Industrias Bachoco—the leader in the Mexican poultry industry and one of the largest poultry producers globally.
 My financial institution clients include all of the major banks providing financing products in Latin America.

 What types of cases/deals do you work on?

 My practice is extremely varied with no two deals being alike.
-Some of my most recent transactions include representing (i) Inversiones Atlántida, a financial conglomerate in Honduras, in their first ever international bond transaction, (ii) the underwriters in connection with ongoing debt transactions by the Republic of Chile and (iii) Sura Asset Management, the largest pension fund manager in Latin America based on assets under management, in connection with a debt offering by their finance subsidiary.
+Some of my most recent transactions include representing (i) Inversiones Atlántida, a financial conglomerate in Honduras, in its first ever international bond transaction, (ii) the underwriters in connection with ongoing debt transactions by the Republic of Chile, and (iii) Sura Asset Management, the largest pension fund manager in Latin America based on assets under management in connection with a debt offering by their finance subsidiary.

 Although it may sound like a cliché, there really is no typical day or week in my practice area.
-I’m often handling multiple deals at a time, but which could be at very different stages of their timelines.
-For one, I could be meeting with management for diligence purposes in Lima, Peru, for another I could be at a drafting session at our offices in New York fine tuning the business and financial description of a company, for another I could be on calls negotiating the main deal documents and for a fourth, I could be with my deal team going through the various closing documents for a closing.
+I’m often handling multiple deals at a time, which could be at very different stages of their timelines.
+For one, I could be meeting with management for diligence purposes in Lima, Peru; for another, I could be at a drafting session at our offices in New York fine tuning the business and financial description of a company; for yet another, I could be on calls negotiating the main deal documents; and for a fourth, I could be with my deal team going through the various documents for a closing.

 What is the most challenging aspect of your practice area?

 The cyclical nature of my practice is by far its most challenging attribute.
 While capital markets deals can be exciting, they also depend heavily on what is happening in the international capital markets.
-When the markets are hot, we are going to be incredibly busy and you never know when a client is going to call you out of the blue and say “I want to do a transaction now.”
-Requiring a tremendous effort to get the job done.
+When the markets are hot, we are going to be incredibly busy, and you never know when a client is going to call you out of the blue and say, “I want to do a transaction now,” which requires a tremendous effort to get the job done.
 On the other hand, when the markets are slow, you can go through short periods of downtime or have transactions, which you may have worked very hard on, put momentarily (or permanently) on hold.
 To be successful, you have to be able to manage these ups and downs adequately.

 Our Latin American practice truly is remarkable.
 We have an undying commitment to the region that is best reflected in the vast diversity of our practice.
 We don’t just do one or two deals in Latin America a year.
 You can build your entire career to the region.